zwang695/alexa-skills-list/skills/B01CDF6972/README.md

 Second, create a Mosaic account at https://saymosaic.com - it’s free!
 Finally, just link your favorite devices and services and start enjoying our pre-defined Mosaic workflows or create your own.

-A few examples of what you can do by saying “ask Mosaic for …” To control your Hue and Lifx lights:
+A few examples of what you can do by saying “ask Mosaic for/to …” To control your Hue and Lifx lights:
 - “Turn on my lights” or “dim my lights” or “change color to blue”

- Want to know your fitbit goals:
+Want to know your tesla battery:
-- “Fitbit goals”
+- “Tesla battery”

 Maybe you’d like to warm up the house:
 - “Warm up the house” or “set temperature to 68 degrees”